143rd Rifle Division: Breakout from encirclement

 Lt.
 Gen. M. A. Kozlov, who served as a member of 13th Army's military council for most of the war, later related how the breakout took place:

 8 October.
 As the army was preparing to break out, and order arrived from Lieutenant-General M. P. Petrov [commander of 50th Army, who was killed in action two days later] about escaping the encirclement in the DmitrovskOrvolskiiKromyZmievka direction...

 Early on the morning of 9 October, the breakthrough detachments of the 132nd and 143rd Rifle Divisions with attached tanks of the 141st Tank Brigade went on the attack in the Negino area.
 Simultaneously, all the tractors parked in this area on the edge of the woods started up their engines and imitated the movement of tanks with their noise.
 The artillery battalion poured fire on the enemy positions.
 The attack was unexpected and successful.
 In Negino we destroyed up to a regiment of infantry, captured the regiment's headquarters, and smashed 15 antitank guns.
 The 132nd and 143rd Rifle Divisions together with the 13th Army headquarters' forward echelon passed through Negino.

 Within three hours German reserves managed to close this gap, and 6th Division was forced to punch a new hole for itself, the Army's second echelon, and Gorodnianskii's reserves.
 The next day the 132nd retook an important German supply hub near the HlukhivSevsk highway, inflicting losses on a German motorized column that had stopped for a rest.

 Despite this success, the breakout force was soon surrounded again by elements of XXXV Army Corps and XXXXVIII Motorized Corps.
 13th Army received fuel by airdrop, but in insufficient quantities.
 On October 17 the Army's military council decided to destroy the immobile motor transport and other immovable materiel.
 All remaining artillery ammunition was fired off, and the guns themselves were permanently disabled.
 Units of the Army managed to escape by crossing a bridge over the Svapa River owing to an attack from outside by an operational group organized by Yeryomenko.
 During this passage they destroyed numbers of German vehicles that had bogged down in mud.
 Approximately 10,000 reached friendly territory on October 18 with their small arms and 11 artillery pieces.
 The 143rd had 1,250 men remaining, and was sent to 50th Army, which was now under command of Maj.
 Gen. A. N. Yermakov.
-By October 22, 13th Army was holding a defensive line of some 45km northwest of Kursk.
+By October 22, 13th Army was holding a defensive line of some 45 km northwest of Kursk.